VRednas/Tic-Tac-Toe-Game/README.md

 If you want to restart the game, write the command "tic-tac-toe.restart()" on the console (with no commas) end press "enter".

+## Future Features To Be Included

+ - Put a "GAME OVER" text printed on the screen when the game is over;
+ - Make a functional "RESTART" buttom;
+ - Make an input to receive the Players names;
+ - Put the name of the winner in the screen when there is a winner;
+ - Add aesthetic improvements (it must be a continuous improvement).

 ## Especial Thanks and Considerations

 This game was developed with love and sweat, but wasn´t done alone, off course.
 I leave my thanks here: